Peridot Crystals: Born of Fire and Light

 Pin this post to save this information for later.

 These gemstones that fell from the sky were one of the olivine-group minerals that are common in Hawaii’s bedrock basalt.
 They were a component of the magma that the erupting Kilauea volcano had ejected into the air.
 While airborne, they had separated and “rained” onto the ground.
-While these green crystals did not have much gemological value, the media attention given to them triggered a worldwide spike in the sales of peridot jewelry.
+While these green crystals did not have much gemological value, the media attention triggered a worldwide spike in the sales of peridot jewelry.

 Peridot is the transparent, lime-green colored variety of forsterite (magnesium silicate, MgSiO4).
 Forsterite and fayalite (iron silicate, FeSiO4) are end-members of a solid-solution series formed by the mutual substitution of iron and magnesium.
 When nearly pure, forsterite is colorless and fayalite is brownish-black.
 Technically, forsterite becomes fayalite when the weight of the iron exceeds that of the magnesium.